 If you wanted to get into the markets now you should do it with a very small buy.
 If you had 10,000 dollars to invest, take no more than $1,000 of it and buy a diversified ETF or mutual fund.
 In times of market uncertainty, I find that it's best to be diversified.
 I also find it smart to manage your risk, putting in no more than 10% of your cash now can make you look smart twice.

 If the market crashes and you lose $1,000, then you look smart for not blowing your entire money.
 If the market charges higher, you look smart for having skin the in game.

 Likewise, if you're feeling the market is too top heavy then sell half your positions.
 This makes you look smart twice.
 If the market crashes you made your profit.
 If it goes higher you still look smart for having a position.

 This is just a short update.
-It’s October 7th and the Markets are in a very volatile place right now.
-They are trending lower from when they started September.
+It's October 7th and the Markets are in a very volatile place right now.
+They are trending lower from when they started in September.
 This is usually an ominous sign, especially for an incumbent President in an election year.
 We have lightened our load in the markets and remain cautious.

 What a difference a month makes.
 We have a new President-Elect and the markets feel better.
 They'll no longer have to deal with the Trump volatility and can get back to fleecing Main Street.
 Biden has been Wall Street-friendly and they know they'll have a new sheriff in town to contend with.

 It's been three years since I last updated this article and a lot has happened in the world since Biden's election and COVID.
 The markets have gone up, pulled back in 2022, and have recovered (not completely though).